brendanhay/myxi/README.md

 Backends in myxi consist of 3 main parts:

-`balancer`: is a running instance of the `myxi_balancer` behaviour which performs balancing based on the implementation configured in `{balancer, ...}`.
+`balancer` is a running instance of the `myxi_balancer` behaviour which performs balancing based on the implementation configured in `{balancer, ...}`.

-`middleware`: is any number of implementations of the `myxi_middleware` behaviour.
+`middleware` is any number of implementations of the `myxi_middleware` behaviour.
-Middleware is wrapped (left->right), and can potentially perform pre-hooks, post-callbacks, or modifications of the `AMQP` methods as they are forwarded from client->server.
+Middleware is wrapped (left->right), and can potentially perform pre-hooks, post-callbacks, or modifications of the AMQP methods as they are forwarded from client->server.

+`nodes` is a list of RabbitMQ node names and the port they are accepting AMQP connections on.
+Since RabbitMQ runs Distributed Erlang using `-sname`, the listed nodes must also confirm to short node names.

 ```erlang
 {backends, [